 10. Describe the relationship between sociology and political science.
 4

-Ans.
-Political science is mainly concerned with political institutions.
+Ans.:- Political science is mainly concerned with political institutions.
 Sociology does not give primacy to any institution.
 For it, all institutions are equally important because each contributes in its own significant way to the functioning of society.
 Thus, for sociology, political institution is one of the institutions of society and should be analysed in relationship with other institutions.
 The specialized study of political institution that sociologists undertake is known as political sociology.
 It more than political science the social bases of the distribution of power, control mechanisms, and the system of laws.
 Questions dealing with the relationship between social stratification sand the distribution of power, or the role of taboos and other prohibitions in the maintenance of social order, or the place of kinship in political system are sociological questions.

-13. Differentiate between ascribed role and achieved role.
+13. Differentiate between status and role.
 4

 Ans.
 School/Institution:- Schools and educational institutions are important agents of socialization.
 They provide learning situations and environment to the child which impart discipline and inculcate certain qualities which enable him to develop his personality.
 This way he learns to discover his own needs and needs of the group to which he belongs.
 Thus, he learns to conform to the norms set by the school and other institutions.